-The European Commission has published a proposal for a directive for a common financial transactions tax (FTT) in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the participating Member States).
+On 14 February 2013, the European Commission published a proposal (the "Commission's proposal") for a Directive for a common financial transaction tax ("FTT") in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "participating Member States").
+However, Estonia has since stated that it will not participate.

-The proposed FTT has very broad scope and could, if introduced in its current form, apply to certain dealings in the Notes (including secondary market transactions) in certain circumstances.
+The Commission's proposal has very broad scope and could, if introduced, apply to certain dealings in the Notes (including secondary market transactions) in certain circumstances.
+The issuance and subscription of Notes should, however, be exempt.

-Under current proposals the FTT could apply in certain circumstances to persons both within and outside of the participating Member States.
-Generally, it would apply to certain dealings in the Notes where at least one party is a financial institution, and at least one party is established in a participating Member State.
-A financial institution may be, or be deemed to be, "established" in a participating Member State in a broad range of circumstances, including (a) by transacting with a person established in a participating Member State or (b) where the financial instrument which is subject to the dealings is issued in a participating Member State.
+Under the Commission's proposal, the FTT could apply in certain circumstances to persons both within and outside of the participating Member States.
+Generally, it would apply to certain dealings in the Notes where at least one party is a financial institution and at least one party is established in a participating Member State.
+A financial institution may be, or be deemed to be, "established" in a participating Member State in a broad range of circumstances, including: (a) by transacting with a person established in a participating Member State; or (b) where the financial instrument which is subject to the dealings is issued in a participating Member State.

-The FTT proposal remains subject to negotiation between the participating Member States and is the subject of legal challenge.
+However, the FTT proposal remains subject to negotiation between participating Member States.
 It may therefore be altered prior to any implementation, the timing of which remains unclear.
 Additional EU Member States may decide to participate.

 Prospective holders of the Notes are advised to seek their own professional advice in relation to the FTT.